croisen/bread-launcher/README.md

         man)
 -   [x] Figure out how to make a custom widget (Just a pic with a label at the bottom) for the instances at the main window
--   [ ] Add a window to add offline accounts (It's gonna be named Croisen while this is not done hahahahaha)
+-   [x] Add a window to add offline accounts (It's gonna be named Croisen while this is not done hahahahaha)
--   [ ] Figure out how to downlaod and launch forge and other mod loaders
--   [ ] Add a window to modify and instance to add mods, forge, and the likes
+-   [ ] Add a window to modify the instance to add mods, forge, and the likes
--   [ ] Add a window to add online accounts
 -   [ ] Figure out how account signing in works and add them to the mc args
 -   [ ] Launch with an online account
+-   [ ] Add a window to add online accounts
+-   [ ] Figure out how to downlaod and launch forge and other mod loaders
 -   [ ] Add Modrinth, Technic and other collections of modpack sources to the window where one can create instances